-Essex is a lovely county to live and work in.
+Essex is a very pleasant county to live and work in.
 Essex is situated in the southeast part of England, a little northeast of London.
 Essex is one of the home counties and borders with Suffolk and Cambridgeshire to the north, Hertfordshire to the west, Kent across the River Thames to the south, and London to the southwest.
 The county town of Essex is Chelmsford, which is actually the only city in the county.

 If you would like to know more or are interested in a quote we would be happy to help.
 Phone us on 01708 853 953, email us at email@example.com and we will be in touch as soon as possible.